snadim02/snadim02.github.io/_posts/2022-09-01-kids-artwork.md

 Enabling kids' independent "art" and then shamelessly getting rid of the results without triggering any tantrums is most definitely an art in and of itself.

-**The perpetual issue:** I probably mentioned once (twice? a million times?) how rough it is to have toddlers home with you without childcare while you are trying to work a full time job. :cold_sweat: :dizzy_face: Fall of 2022 marked the first semester that kids were *finally* allowed back in school (mask-free), and it unsurprisingly also marked a *record-breaking "tridemic" surge* of Covid, [RSV](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9844019/), and the [flu](https://www.vox.com/2022/12/6/23494948/flu-influenza-rsv-covid-vaccine-chart-tripledemic-tridemic).
+**The perpetual issue:** I probably mentioned once (twice? a million times?) how rough it is to have toddlers home without childcare while you are trying to work a full time job. :cold_sweat: :dizzy_face: Fall of 2022 marked the first semester that kids were *finally* allowed back in school (mask-free), and it unsurprisingly also marked a *record-breaking "tridemic" surge* of Covid, [RSV](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9844019/), and the [flu](https://www.vox.com/2022/12/6/23494948/flu-influenza-rsv-covid-vaccine-chart-tripledemic-tridemic).
-Our 3-year-old was chronically absent from school for TWENTY-TWO days (and our 1-year-old home from daycare for at least that much time).
+Our 3-year-old was chronically absent from school for TWENTY days (and our 1-year-old home from daycare for at least that much time).
-*The adults in our household were also not spared.*
+*The adults in our household were also not spared... c'mon B-cells.*

 **One fun solution:** In the (few, fleeting) moments when they weren't actively throwing up all over the couch, I wanted the boys to entertain themselves while sitting still (joke's on me, I know).